KINGS OF KAWERGOSK II

 As a social impact theme, Kings of Kawergosk explores how spending childhood in a refugee camp shapes a child/adolescence’s beliefs and psychology.

 This question is weighty and pressing, minors are the majority of the population in refugee/IDP camps worldwide and increasingly camps are turning into stays of long indefinite duration.
-How this affects youths’ psyches and how to care for developmental psychology in refugee camps warrants urgent examination.
-Kings of Kawergosk delves into this theme through examining the role of football in the lives and minds of its young stars.
+How this affects youths’ psyches and how to care for developmental psychology in refugee camps and asylum seeker spaces warrants urgent examination.
+Kings of Kawergosk II delves into this theme by exploring the role of football in the lives and minds of its young stars.

-I was researching Kings of Kawergosk when COVID hit, shutting down all the airports in Iraq.
+I was researching football in Kurdistan when COVID hit, shutting down all the airports in Iraq.
 What was supposed to be a one month trip turned into nearly two years marooned in KRI.
-During this time, I was embedded in the camp community teaching photography and working with NGOs.
+During this time, I was embedded in the camp community teaching photography and organizing football matches.
 Associate producer and Kawergosk resident, Sabir Rasheed, would joke, “Welcome brother, now you’re stuck here too.”
-Being stuck in Iraq, however, provided unique insight and empathy for the greater ordeals and mental trials that the families in Kings of Kawergosk continue to experience, and resulted in a film that is brimming with heart.
-I hope that in the end, everyone is able to get to where they want to be, including the big stadiums of European football.
+Being stuck in Iraq, however, provided unique insight and empathy for the greater ordeals and mental trials that the families in Kings of Kawergosk II continue to experience, and resulted in a film that is brimming with heart.
+The years in Kurdistan were a beginning of the story, I hope that in the end, everyone is able to get to where they want to be, including the big stadiums of European football.

 Producer/Director - TW is a director/DP who works primarily in documentary and branded content for companies which have included The North Face, LEGO Group, NHL, Anomaly, and Mailman Group.
 TW has taught multiple photography courses in Kawergosk Refugee Camp and done video work for NGOs in the region.
 TW is currently a registered resident of Kurdistan Region Iraq.